My Perfect Pembrokeshire Itinerary: A 5 Day Coast Road Trip

 Pembrokeshire is one of the prettiest parts of the UK.
-Often overlooked in favour of the drama of Scotland or the summer holiday vibe of Cornwall, Pembrokeshire has just as much to offer, and without the crowds.
-But with so many things to do in Pembrokeshire, how do you decide what to squeeze into your trip, and what to leave out?
+Often overlooked in favour of the dramatic landscapes of Scotland or the summer holiday vibe of Cornwall, Pembrokeshire has just as much to offer, and without the crowds.

-Things to do in Pembrokeshire on a road trip
+Getting around on a Pembrokeshire road trip

-One of the great things about Pembrokeshire is that it’s small: most Pembrokeshire attractions are no more than 20 minutes’ drive away from one another, and to get from the north to south coasts only takes an hour.
-So you can fit several activities into a single day, and still have time for a sunset swim or a pint in a pretty Welsh village pub at the end.
+So you can fit several highlights into a single day, and still have time for a sunset swim or a pint in a pretty Welsh pub at the end.

 Pembrokeshire map showing places to visit